Willie Nelson: Beginnings (1956–1971)

 Nelson moved to Nashville, Tennessee, in 1960, but was unable to find a label to sign him.
 During this period he often spent time at Tootsie's Orchid Lounge, a bar near the Grand Ole Opry frequented by the show's stars and other singers and songwriters.
 There Nelson met Hank Cochran, a songwriter who worked for the publishing company Pamper Music, owned by Ray Price and Hal Smith.
 Cochran heard Nelson during a jam session with Buddy Emmons and Jimmy Day.
 Cochran had just earned a raise of $50 a week, but convinced Smith to pay Nelson the money instead to sign him to Pamper Music.
 On hearing Nelson sing "Hello Walls" at Tootsie's, Faron Young decided to record it.
 After Ray Price recorded Nelson's "Night Life", and his previous bassist Johnny Paycheck quit, Nelson joined Price's touring band as a bass player.
 While playing with Price and the Cherokee Cowboys, his songs became hits for other artists, including "Funny How Time Slips Away" (Billy Walker), "Pretty Paper" (Roy Orbison), and, most famously, "Crazy" by Patsy Cline.
 Nelson and Cochran also met Cline's husband, Charlie Dick at Tootsie's.
 Dick liked a song of Nelson's he heard on the bar's jukebox.
 Nelson played him a demo tape of "Crazy".
 Later that night Dick played the tape for Cline, who decided to record it.
 "Crazy" became the biggest jukebox hit of all time.

-Nelson signed with Liberty Records and was recording by August 1961 at Quonset Hut Studio.
+Nelson signed with Liberty Records and was recording by August 1961 at the Bradley Studios in Nashville.
 His first two successful singles as an artist were released by the next year, including "Willingly" (a duet with his soon-to-be second wife, Shirley Collie, which became his first charting single and first Top Ten at No. 10) and "Touch Me" (his second Top Ten, stalling at No. 7).
 Nelson's tenure at Liberty yielded his first album entitled ...And Then I Wrote, released in September 1962.
 In 1963 Collie and Nelson were married in Las Vegas.
 He then worked on the west coast offices of Pamper Records, in Pico Rivera, California.
 Since the job did not allow him the time to play music of his own, he left it and bought a ranch in Ridgetop, Tennessee, outside of Nashville.
 Fred Foster of Monument Records signed Nelson in early 1964, but only one single was released: "I Never Cared For You".